youhgo/WFAPP/readme.md

 * **Fast:** Processes a 500MB archive in \~5 minutes (excluding Plaso).
 * **Simple:** Easily installable with a single `docker compose build` command.
 * **Effective:** Produces highly readable CSV files, allowing analysts to start investigations immediately.
-* **Scalable:** By leveraging Redis and Celery, you can easily scale your workers to handle concurrent parsing.
+* **Horizontally Scalable:** By leveraging Redis and Celery, you can easily scale your workers to handle concurrent parsing.
 ---

 ## 🚀 How It Works